KirillKryukov/naf/Compress.md

 Optimizing user experience is more important in such cases.
 So, `ennaf -22` is the best option for sequence databases.

+On some data `ennaf -22 --text` can be better than the default dna mode.
+For maximum compression of large datasets you can add `--long 31`, but use it carefully as it increases memory consumption of both compression and decompression.

 ## Specifying input format

 Input format (FASTA of FASTQ) is automatically detected from the actual input data, so there's not need to specify it.